restatedev/examples/tutorials/tour-of-restate-python/README.md

-# Restate Example: Ticket reservation system Python
+# A Tour of Restate with Python

-This example shows a subset of a ticket booking system.
+Restate is a system for easily building resilient applications, workflows, asynchronous tasks, and event-driven applications.

-Restate is a system for easily building resilient applications using **distributed durable building blocks**.
+This example contains the code for the `Tour of Restate` tutorial, for the Python API.

-❓ Learn more about Restate from the [Restate documentation](https://docs.restate.dev).
+This tutorial takes your through key Restate features by developing an end-to-end ticketing app.

 ## Running the example